yuan-fei/Coding/notes/Basic.md

 	}
 	```
 	* [first-missing-positive](https://leetcode.com/problems/first-missing-positive)
+* [maximum-frequency-stack](https://leetcode.com/problems/maximum-frequency-stack): frequent is continuous, so index stack by frequent

 ## Tricks
 * <a name='skip_duplicates_in_sorted_array'></a>Skip duplicates in **sorted** array: move pointer only once in each loop